pseudoPixels/ML_CloneValidationFramework/README.md

 in particular for large-scale clone detection.

 This is a machine learning based framework for automatic code clone validation - developed based on our recent research study [1].
 The method learns to predict tasks or user-specific code clone validation patterns.
-Following is the high-level architecture of the clone validation framework.
+Following is the high-level architecture of the clone validation framework (Please refer to our <a href='https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8530729&tag=1'>original paper</a> for details on the architecture).

 <p align="center">
   <img src="images/systemArchitectureOverview.png" width="60%" title="System Architecture of the Clone Validation Framework">